CFSAN-Biostatistics/snp-pipeline/docs/cmd_ref.rst

-                                -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) -v 0..5, --verbose 0..5
+                                -m option, additional files will be written to each of the sample directories during the execution of the SNP Pipeline (default: None) --purge               Purge the intermediate output files (the entire "samples" directory) when the pipeline completes
+                          successfully. (default: False)
+    -v 0..5, --verbose 0..5
                           Verbose message level (0=no info, 5=lots) (default: 1)
     --version             show program's version number and exit